-Mr. Boone has been with RLJ Management Company, Inc. for 26 years working directly with daily operations, financial analysis and project development.
-In 1991, he founded Buckeye Community Hope Foundation as a 501 (3) (c) not-for-profit corporation and continued to be a very hands-on- developer and manager of affordable housing.
-He is active in industry affiliations that serve managers, developers and owners.
+Mr. Boone founded Buckeye Community Hope Foundation as a 501 (3) (c) not-for-profit corporation and continued to be a very hands-on developer and manager of affordable housing with RLJ Management, taking majority ownership in 1989.
+Mr. Boone is active in industry affiliations that serve managers, developers and owners.
 Mr. Boone’s career began at General Electric Company where he gained invaluable experience in financial analysis and asset management.
-He graduated from The Ohio State University with a B.S. in Business Administration.
+Mr. Boone graduated from The Ohio State University with a B.S. in Business Administration.

 Philip Lechner Jr. CPA, Chief Financial Officer

-Philip J. Lechner joined Buckeye Community Hope Foundation (BCHF) in 2011.
-Mr. Lechner has more than 30 years of accounting and auditing experience in the construction, affordable housing, non-profit organizations and real estate fields.
+Mr. Lechner joined Buckeye Community Hope Foundation in 2011.
+Mr. Lechner brought more than 30 years of accounting and auditing experience in the construction, affordable housing, non-profit organizations and real estate fields.
 Mr. Lechner’s experience benefits BCHF and its related companies providing a high level of accounting knowledge to improve and upgrade the accounting, reporting and funding draw processes.
 Mr. Lechner has demonstrated expertise with cost certification audits, including LIHTC, HUD and USDA RD-financed multi-family housing projects, as well as not-for profit financial reporting and analysis, and consulting services related to multi-family development from the perspective of developers and tax planning for investors and high net worth individuals.
 Mr. Lechner received a B.A.
 (Summa Cum Laude) from Wittenberg University.
-His professional licenses and memberships include: Certified Public Accountant – Ohio, American Institute of Certified Public Accountants, and Ohio Society of Certified Public Accountants.
+Mr. Lechner’s professional licenses and memberships include: Certified Public Accountant – Ohio, American Institute of Certified Public Accountants, and Ohio Society of Certified Public Accountants.

 Ian J. Maute Vice President of Development

-Ian Maute joined Buckeye Community Hope Foundation in 2013.
-Mr. Maute has been developing housing using the LIHTC, and USDA Rural Development and HUD funding programs for eight years.
+Mr. Maute has been with Buckeye Community Hope Foundation (BCHF) since 2013.
+Mr. Maute has been involved in the development of housing using the LIHTC, and USDA Rural Development and HUD funding programs since 2005.
 In addition to new construction projects Mr. Maute specializes in the acquisition and rehabilitation of existing affordable housing properties.
-Prior to joining BCHF Mr. Maute was employed as Vice-President at The Woda Group, Inc. Prior to The Woda Group, Inc., Mr. Maute worked for The Schenk Company, Inc., a Columbus based commercial real estate firm.
-Mr. Maute also worked for the Central Ohio Chapter of the National Association of Office and Industrial Properties (NAIOP).
-As Vice President of Development for BCHF, Mr. Maute will help oversee development activities in Ohio, Indiana, and Pennsylvania.
+Prior to joining BCHF Mr. Maute was employed as Vice-President at The Woda Group, Inc. Prior to The Woda Group, Inc., Mr. Maute worked for The Schenk Company, Inc., a Columbus, OH based commercial real estate firm.
+As Vice President of Development for BCHF, Mr. Maute oversees development activities in Ohio, Indiana, Kentucky, and West Virginia.
+Mr. Maute serves as the President of the Board of Directors of the Council for Rural Housing and Development of Ohio, is President of the Ohio Housing Council Board of Trustees, and is on the Board of Directors for the national Council of Affordable and Rural Housing.
 Mr. Maute received his B.S. (cum laude) in Business Administration from The Ohio State University in 2005, and his MBA from Ohio State’s Fisher College of Business in 2012.

 Paul Riemenschneider Construction and Insurance Loss Estimating-Construction Management

-Paul Riemenschneider joined Buckeye Community Hope Foundation (BCHF) in 2005 where he has served in a variety of roles, including writing tax credit applications and consulting on insurance loss repair and construction services.
+Mr. Riemenschneider joined Buckeye Community Hope Foundation in 2005 where he has served in a variety of roles, including writing tax credit applications and consulting on insurance loss repair and construction services.
 Mr. Riemenschneider is responsible for preparing quantity take-off analysis and construction project management for tax credit construction projects, as well as for insurance property loss claims.
-He also assists in project design and implementation of Accessibility, Universal Design and Visitibility concepts of which are translated into BCHF’s rehabilitation projects.
+Mr. Riemenschneider also assists in project design and implementation of Accessibility, Universal Design and Visitibility concepts which are translated into BCHF’s rehabilitation projects.

 Jody McRainey Director of Support Services

-Jody McRainey joined BCHF in 2007 as its very first Director of Support Services.
-She has built a department that provides support services to 53 tax credit and HUD buildings in five states and manages a staff of 24 Service Coordinators.
+Ms. McRainey joined BCHF in 2007 as its very first Director of Support Services.
+Ms. McRainey has built a department that provides support services to 53 tax credit and HUD buildings in five states and manages a staff of 24 Service Coordinators.
 Ms. McRainey is responsible for writing the support service plans for all of the BCHF tax credit applications, as well as reaching out to local service providers for support.
 Ms. McRainey is also responsible for writing grants for programming that support the residents and enhance their lives.
-Ms. McRainey has over 14 years of experience in the supportive services field, as she was the former Tax Credit Services Manager for National Church Residences for eight years where she won numerous awards including in 2005, the Excellence in Supportive Services award and the Outstanding Service and Leadership award.
-In 2006, she won the American Association of Service Coordinator’s Award of Excellence for Honoring and Creating Understanding of Cultural Diversity.
-In 2013, she won Ohio Capital Corporation for Housing’s Award of Excellence in Service Coordination.
-She has a B.S. in journalism from Ohio University and an Associate Degree in Gerontology.
+Ms. McRainey brought over 14 years of experience in the supportive services field, as she was the former Tax Credit Services Manager for National Church Residences for eight years where she won numerous awards including in 2005, the Excellence in Supportive Services award and the Outstanding Service and Leadership award.
+In 2006, Ms. McRainey won the American Association of Service Coordinator’s Award of Excellence for Honoring and Creating Understanding of Cultural Diversity.
+In 2013, Ms. McRainey won Ohio Capital Corporation for Housing’s Award of Excellence in Service Coordination.
+Ms. McRainey has a B.S. in journalism from Ohio University and an Associate Degree in Gerontology.